shahrukh-ak/Analysis-of-age-and-gender-of-data-of-Napa-Valley-Marathan-Times-/README.md

 - Are men older than women?<br>
 - The average completion time for all runners is 4.361 hours.
 Test whether the completion time for men is lower than 4.361 hours. <br>
+- The average age for all runners is 41.33 years.
+Test whether women are younger than 41.33 years.